 Visa-exempt Stamp

-A visa-exempt stamp, or tourist visa waiver, allows eligible foreigners to stay in Thailand for 14 to 90 days without a visa.
+A visa-exempt stamp, or tourist visa waiver, allows you to stay in Thailand for 14 to 90 days for the purpose of traveling without having to make a visa in advance.

 The duration of stay depends on your nationality.

-- If you are from the USA, Europe, Australia, Canada, and other countries, you can stay in Thailand for 60 days with a visa-exempt stamp.
-Note that this is a special extension for 2025, as the usual stay is 30 days for citizens of these countries.
+- If you are from the USA, Europe, Australia, Canada, or other countries, you can stay in Thailand for 60 days with a visa-exempt stamp.
+Note that this was introduced as a special extension, as the usual stay is 30 days for citizens of these countries.
+As of May 2026, the 60-day period remains in effect.

-- If you are from Brazil, Chile, South Korea, and other nations, you can stay in Thailand for 90 days with a visa-exempt stamp.
+- If you are from Brazil, Chile, South Korea, or other nations, you can stay in Thailand for 90 days with a visa-exempt stamp.

 Visa on Arrival